eliekh05/eliekh05/README.md

 - 👋 Hi, I’m @eliekh05
 - 👀 I’m interested in LEGO and Technology
-- 🌱 I’m currently learning Python Artificial Intelligence with https://geekexpress.com
+- 🌱 I’m currently learning to get A+ certificate
 - 📫 How to reach me https://linktr.ee/eliekh05 (all accounts that i have)

 <!---